heavyai/heavydb/docs/source/overview/index.rst

 Data Model
 ===========

-The :doc:`../data_model/index` section provides an overview of the data formats and data types supported by OmniSciDB.
+The :doc:`../data_model/index` section provides an overview of the data formats and data types supported by HeavyDB.
 A brief overview of various storage layer components is also included.

 Data Flow
 =========